The credit and development of folk dances of Maharashtra go to its village and small town.

 In this dance, dancers (men dancers) wear traditional style turban and perform ballad-dance form.

-The dancer wears salwar and a colorful waistband tied with side knots.
+The dancer wears a salwar and a colorful waistband tied with side knots.

 Tamasha